nishantpillai5/sem-music/README.md

-# Semantic Music Search Engine
+# SPARQL Music Query Engine

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a ReactJS project which makes SPARQL queries to dbpedia to get list of artists based on the selected filters.
+More metadata about the artist are gathered from the MusicBrainz API.

+# Live Application

-This project is also deployed on [Netlify](https://elastic-swartz-233d7d.netlify.app/artist)
+This project is deployed here - [https://sem-music.netlify.app/artist](https://sem-music.netlify.app/artist)

+# Running the application locally

-## Available Scripts
+## Prerequisites

-In the project directory, you can run:

-### `yarn start`
+### Node JS

+- Node JS is required to run the project.
+Refer to https://nodejs.org/en/ to install nodejs

+## Procedure

+- Clone the project to a local directory and run the following commands in that directory.
+- `yarn install` to install the required dependencies to run the project
-Runs the app in the development mode.\
+- `yarn start` to run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).